 Types of work experience

-Block placement, (Yr 10, 12 and college students) - Block work experience is a week of two with an employer where they will put a programme together for you and you will complete a work experience diary.
+Block work experience is a week or two with an employer where they will put a programme together for you and you will complete a work experience diary.

-When there are specific reasons where you cannot actually do the job role work, for example if the job requires specialist skills, you might get to 'shadow' someone who is doing the job.
+When there are specific reasons why you cannot actually do the job-role work, for example if the job requires specialist skills, you might get to 'shadow' someone who is doing the job.
 This may relate to some jobs in medicine, engineering and construction.

 Internships (paid and unpaid)

-These are advertised on the National Apprenticeship Servicewebsite and last for 6 weeks to 6 months.
+These are advertised on the National Apprenticeship Service website and last for 6 weeks to 6 months.
 They are unpaid and are intended to support you with progression into an apprenticeship.
-Although unpaid employers are encouraged to support your transport and meal costs if they are able.
+Although unpaid, employers are encouraged to support your transport and meal costs if they are able.
 During Covid19 the government has announced that even more traineeships will be available.

 There are many opportunities to volunteer to help you: